Konrad982/covid19_inference/README.md

 # Disclaimer
 This repository is a fork of [the Priesemann Group's Covid-19 inference repository](https://github.com/Priesemann-Group/covid19_inference).
 It aims to apply the model to different datasets (e.g. from the Johns Hopkins University and national authorities) from different countries.
-There is no liability for correctness of the data, the statistical inference and the results.
+There is no liability for correctness of the data, the statistical inference methods or any visible results.
 Chosen changing points for countries other than Germany reflect my personal judging.

 # Readme of the Priesemann Group Repository: